edgarroman/docker-setup-node-container/README.md

 ## Local Development with Containers Workflow

-This workflow allows you to develop by running your code container environment.
+This workflow allows you to develop by running your code in a container environment.
-This container environment matches exactly what you will be deploying to production.
+This container environment matches almost exactly what you will be deploying to production.

 This is a development workflow where you can still edit your source code and any updates will be reflected in the server.
 We are still using